What Are the Requirements to Become a Notary? A Guide

 Continuing Education Requirements

 Some states require commissioned notaries to complete continuing education courses to brush up on laws and best practices.
 This might involve taking a refresher class every few years or each time you renew your commission.
-I actually enjoy taking CE courses – there’s always something new to learn in the world of notarization.
 Plus, it’s a chance to network with fellow notaries and swap stories.

 Renewing Your Commission